Holly Pryce: who I am and my journey into web development

 To reiterate what I said before, nothing stays the same forever.
 About a year and a half into this job I realised that I wasn’t enjoying it any more.
 I was miserable and my mental health was in a very bad place.

-I tried my hardest to stick with it, but in the end, I decided to quit.
+I tried my hardest to stick with it, but in the end, I decided to quit at the end of 2017.
 And no, I didn’t have another job to go to.
 It wasn’t an easy choice and it was completely out of character for me.

 And here we are!